petoncle/mousemaster/configuration/configuration-reference.md

    receive the event.
 7. The combo `_{leftctrl} +e` has two parts: a precondition (`_{leftctrl}`), and a sequence (`+e`).
-The precondition part means that (a) leftctrl must be pressed before the combo sequence is performed, (b) leftctrl must remain pressed during the entire combo sequence, and (c) leftctrl will not be eaten by mousemaster.
+The precondition part means that (a) leftctrl must be pressed before the combo sequence is performed, and (b) leftctrl will not be eaten by mousemaster.
-8. There is another type of combo precondition, `^{leftctrl}`, which means that (a) leftctrl must *not* be pressed before the combo sequence is performed and (b) leftctrl must remain *un*pressed during the entire combo sequence.
+8. There is another type of combo precondition, `^{leftctrl}`, which means that leftctrl must *not* be pressed before the combo sequence is performed.

 ### Multi-combo
 One command can be assigned multiple combo.
 As soon as one of the combos is completed, then the command is executed.
 The combos must be separated by `|`: